-- achieves consolidated, well designed and sustainable growth in and around existing urban areas as the primary focus for accommodating the region's growth; and - 2. enables people and communities, including future generations, to provide for their social, economic and cultural well-being and health and safety; and which: - a maintains, and where appropriate, enhances the overall quality of the natural environment of the Canterbury region, including its coastal environment, outstanding natural features and landscapes, and natural values; - b provides sufficient housing choice to meet the region's housing needs; - encourages sustainable economic development by enabling business activities in appropriate locations; - d minimises energy use and/or improves energy efficiency; - e enables rural activities that support the rural environment including primary production; - f is compatible with, and will result in the continued safe, efficient and effective use of regionally significant infrastructure; - g avoids adverse effects on significant natural and physical resources including regionally significant infrastructure, and where avoidance is impracticable, remedies or mitigates those effects on those resources and infrastructure; - h facilitates the establishment of papakāinga and marae; and - i avoids conflicts between incompatible activities.
+- achieves consolidated, well designed and sustainable growth in and around existing urban areas as the primary focus for accommodating the region's growth; and - 2. enables people and communities, including future generations, to provide for their social, economic and cultural well-being and health and safety; and which: - maintains, and where appropriate, enhances the overall quality of the natural environment of the Canterbury region, including its coastal environment, outstanding natural features and landscapes, and natural values; - b. provides sufficient housing choice to meet the region's housing needs; - encourages sustainable economic development by enabling business activities in appropriate locations; - d. minimises energy use and/or improves energy efficiency; - e. enables rural activities that support the rural environment including primary production; - f. is compatible with, and will result in the continued safe, efficient and effective use of regionally significant infrastructure;

-Comment:
+- avoids adverse effects on significant natural and physical resources including regionally g. significant infrastructure, and where avoidance is impracticable, remedies or mitigates those effects on those resources and infrastructure; - facilitates the establishment of papakāinga and marae; and h. - i. avoids conflicts between incompatible activities.

-The site is on the edge of the Timaru Urban Boundary, with numerous smaller allotments surrounding the site, including a large recreation area that will be gifted to the Council in due course once the subdivision is given effect to.
-This creates a form of boundary and buffer between lifestyle activities and rural activities.
-There are options available to the site through the LWRP providing wastewater solutions if it is difficult to obtain a wastewater discharge consent.
+Comment: The site is on the edge of, and partly within, the Timaru Urban Boundary, with numerous smaller allotments surrounding the site, the existing recreational area with the Centennial Park Scenic Reserve and a number of residential allotments bordering the site.
+There are existing incompatible land uses that would be best resolved by proceeding with a rezone of the site to be General Residential Zone.
+This will allow the site to better follow the geophysical boundary created by the Otipua Creek North Branch.
+Provided upgrades are carried out the site is able to be fully serviced with reticulation.
 The nature of the surrounding environment of small allotments ensures that there are no reverse sensitivity effects on activities on neighbouring properties.